 • Default fees are capped at £15

-Payday loans are sometimes used to deal with short-term financial pressure, such as:
+Payday-style loans are sometimes used to deal with short-term financial pressure, such as:

 • Emergency car or boiler repairs

-• Paying a utility bill to avoid service disruption
+• Paying a bill to avoid disruption

 • Covering an unexpected expense before payday

-High costs
+Higher costs

 Affordability

-How Dot Dot Loans Fits In
+How Dot Dot Loans works

-Dot Dot Loans is a regulated credit broker, not a lender.
-We do not provide loans and we do not make lending decisions.
-If you choose to use a broker, your details may be shared with lenders, who will assess whether they may be able to offer credit, subject to their own checks and approval.
+If you choose to use our service, your details may be shared with lenders on our panel.
+They’ll assess your information and decide whether they may be able to offer you credit, subject to their own checks and approval.

-Alternatives to Payday Loans
+Alternatives to payday-style loans

-• An arranged overdraft, if you have one and the charges are manageable
+• An arranged overdraft, if available

-• A Budgeting Loan or Budgeting Advance, if you receive certain benefits
+• A Budgeting Loan or Budgeting Advance (if you receive certain benefits)

-• Borrowing from friends or family, if possible
+• Borrowing from friends or family

-Example Scenario
+Example

 FAQs